toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 This example demonstrates how style order affects cascade behavior with multiple variants.
 In the first card, selected class overrides hover effect since selected comes later in the cascade.
 In the second card, hover effect remains visible when selected because hover comes after selected in the cascade.
 @@@

-Styles in toddle follow CSS cascade rules, which determine which styles take precedence when multiple styles apply to the same element:
+Styles in Nordcraft follow CSS cascade rules, which determine which styles take precedence when multiple styles apply to the same element:
 - When multiple style variants apply to an element, all their properties cascade together
 - The order of style variants in the style panel matters - **later styles override earlier ones**
 - Specificity also plays a role, with more specific selectors taking precedence